richnaylorpdx/gitusers/README.md

     - for the 'public repos' & 'public_gists' section, made the assumption that this should just be the count
             *** this is obviously a point where Id seek calrification from UX, product owner, or the person that defines the 'acceptance criteria'
     - Assuming that all required fields in UX will be present in a '200' return because git requires them for registration and returns appropriate vals for each.
+    - TODO: border for 'git-user-table-header'
+    - TODO: Turn user results into component
+    - Im unsure what the border inside and around the first item in the results list.
+Id need to find out what this is or is supposed to do.
+Leaving this out of initial work